Josh Krajcik

-Joshua Andrew Krajcik (/ˈkrædʒɪk/ KRAJ-ik) is an American singer-songwriter who currently resides in Columbus, Ohio.
+Joshua Andrew Krajcik (/ˈkrædʒɪk/ KRAJ-ik) is an American singer-songwriter.
 He began his career as a solo artist and later went on to form the Josh Krajcik Band with Corey Gillen and Mitch Pinkston.
 He was the runner-up in the first season of The X Factor USA in 2011.

-Early life
+Personal life

-Josh was born in Wooster, Ohio to Lisa and Ron Krajcik.
-Josh has an older brother named Zack.
+Josh Krajcik was born in Wooster, Ohio to Lisa and Ron Krajcik.
+Krajcik has an older brother named Zack.
 He began taking piano lessons at an early age and has indicated that he had one piano teacher that taught him basic music theory as well as how to read music, while another piano teacher taught him how to play by ear.
-Josh was in junior high when he began playing guitar.
+Krajcik was in junior high when he began playing guitar.
 He received his first guitar, a Fender Stratocaster, from his dad, Ron, when he was 12 years old.
 His father also plays guitar and the two have been known to often jam together.

-Triway High School

-While Josh's hometown is Wooster, he did not attend Wooster City Schools.
-Josh attended nearby Triway Local Schools where he graduated from Triway High School in 1999.
-Josh was a member of the choir during his high school years and is still an ardent supporter of the arts in education, specifically the Triway Local Schools Music Boosters.
+Krajcik attended Triway High School, where he graduated from in 1999.

-Performing career
+Music career

 Early years

-Some media outlets have reported that Josh began performing in front of live audiences during his teenage years.
-Josh himself admits to lying about his age in order to get early gigs at bars around Wayne County, Ohio.
-His first gig was at a bar near Lodi, Ohio, called The Shady Glen.
-Despite being only 16 at the time, Josh convinced the owners he was 22 and received $100 for the gig.
-After high school, Josh fronted a number of bands and projects while living in the Wooster, Ohio, area.
+Krajcik began performing in front of live audiences at the age of 15, admitted to lying about his age in order to get early gigs at bars around Wayne County, Ohio.
+His first gig was at the Shady Glen, a bar in Lodi, Ohio.
+Krajcik convinced the owners he was 22 and received $100 for the gig.
+After high school, Krajcik fronted a number of bands and projects while living in the Wooster, Ohio, area.
 Unreleased tracks are in limited circulation from Josh's time with "Etherface " and Love Lies Bleeding.

-He has played various venues in Ohio, including in Columbus, Cleveland, Cincinnati, Akron, Bowling Green, Wooster and others.